tcab/pagestest/docs/index.md

 ![code map example 01](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/abulka/lcodemaps/master/plantuml/example-01.puml&fmt=svg)

+- works on github pages via /docs, but....
+ALSO too slow to refresh, ALSO sometimes image fails to appear probably due to timeout. 😯
+- CLICKING ON IMAGE - **does nothing** - no link is active! 😱
-- **does not** work locally on dev machine - at least not in vscode previewer.
+- does not work locally on dev machine - at least not in vscode previewer.
 - *may* work in local jekyll server but this project isn't set up with local jekill
-- works on github pages via /docs, but....
-ALSO too slow to refresh, ALSO sometimes image fails to appear probably due to timeout.

 I thought maybe Github Pages hosting would improve the "regeneration" technique success rate, but its the same problem.
 Overall its a flaky technique.